jrudio/meteor-youtubejs/README.md

 meteor-youtubejs
 ================

-Credit to eXon https://github.com/eXon  for his youtubejs work on videojs
+Meteor package for youtubeJS; a plugin by eXon for videoJS.